ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Maintaining a limited base size.
 Should help make it fit on the table if players can't for example, play a 1 row x 24 columns grid of cards as opposed to a 4 row * 6 columns grid of cards
 * Sticking with cards.
 Affordable.
 Can fit more information on them.
 Can present art on them
 * Maintaining a tech tree
+* Having a researched technologies zone.
+Can play some technologies on others (E.g. the "Long Swordsman" card on top of the "Man-at-Arms" card) in order to conserve some space
 * Being able to hit and run with ranged units
 * Ability to play different playstyles
   * Rushing